curtsinger-lab/riker/README.md

 $ make test
 ```

-If you see any failing tests something has gone wrong;
-please file a bug report if you encounter issues here.
-You can example the `.err` files under the `tests/*/` directories to see the output from the test suite.
+You can examine the `.err` files under the `tests/*/` directories to see the output from the test suite.

-There is no `install` target for Riker because the project is not yet ready for production use.
-You can add `riker/debug/bin` to your `PATH` to use Riker elsewhere, or produce a release build with `make release` and use the output under the `release` directory.

 ## Using Riker
 To use Riker, you first need a project to build.